After Weight Loss

 The primary goal of all body contouring surgery after major weight loss is excising sagging skin and fat while improving the shape of the underlying tissue.
 The body contouring options that your surgeon may include as part of your surgical plan include:

 - Tummy Tuck: A tummy tuck (abdominoplasty) excises the excess skin draped over the waist after weight loss and tightens weakened abdominal muscles.
 A tummy tuck is sometimes combined with a thigh and buttock lift for more comprehensive results as part of a procedure called a "transverse body lift."

 - Thigh or Buttock Lift: These are common procedures for anyone who recently lost a significant amount of weight.
 Your surgeon can customize these procedures based on the degree of sagging.
 In some cases, a thigh lift is performed using only a short incision made on the inside of the thigh.

-- Arm Lift: Removing the excess skin from the upper arms is a common request from our post-weight loss patients.
+- Arm Lift: Tightening the skin on the upper arms is a common request from our post-weight loss patients.
 An arm lift (brachioplasty) helps firm and tone the upper arms.

 - Breast Lift: Breast skin stretched by excessive weight gain loses its elasticity and sags after significant weight loss.
 A breast lift can restore the breasts' shape and contour.

 - Facelift: Patients concerned about jowls and sagging neck skin can undergo a facelift in addition to body contouring surgery.